Vydia/react-native-background-upload/README.md

 Does it support iOS camera roll assets?

 > No, they must be converted to a file asset.
 The easist way to tell is that the url should always start with 'file://'.
 If not, it won't work.
 Things like [react-native-image-picker](https://github.com/marcshilling/react-native-image-picker) provide you with both.
+PRs are welcome for this.

 Does it support multiple file uploads?